Our team is committed to shaping Edmonton’s communities.

 - Gabrielle Battiste

 Mark joined Civida (then Capital Region Housing) in 2015.
-He has a bachelor’s degree in economics from the University of Alberta and an MBAfrom Royal Roads University.
-Currently, Mark serves as the vice president and chair of the Education Committee for the Alberta Public Housing Administrators Association (APHAA).
+He has a bachelor’s degree in economics from the University of Alberta and an MBA from Royal Roads University.
+Currently, Mark serves as the president of the Executive Committee for the Alberta Public Housing Administrators Association (APHAA).
 Mark has also achieved his Chartered Designation from the Chartered Institute of Housing Canada.
 In 2016 Mark was named one of Edmonton’s Top 40 Under 40 by Avenue Magazine.
 Mark is the recipient of the Queen’s Diamond Jubilee Medal in 2012 and was awarded IPAC’s New Public Servant Award of Excellence in 2011.

 Shenaz joined Civida (then Capital Region Housing) in January 2017 as the CIO after many years in management and information technology consulting.
 Shenaz brings experience in strategic planning, organizational design, business process improvement, IT program and project management and change management in the public and private sectors.
 Shenaz’s passion and strength lies in understanding her client’s needs and delivering effective solutions on time and under budget.
 Shenaz has developed a team of expertise in Yardi Voyager system for property and real estate management.
 Shenaz is an active community member, having served on the Board of Governors-University of Alberta, University Hospital Foundation, Aga Khan Council for Canada and is currently a member on IIROC.
 For her work in community service, Shenaz is the recipient of the Alberta Centennial Medal in 2005.
 Shenaz has a bachelor degree in computing science from the University of Alberta, is a Project Management Professional (PMP), a Prosci Change Manager and has received her ICD.D designation for Corporate Governance.